-- Storage space: Remember things always look bigger when they are empty is there enough room or a place to store a kayak or inflatable boat if you decide to add one or two later.
-Is there a bike rack on the back or do you need one of these, is there even space to mount one.
+- Storage space: Remember, things always look bigger when they are empty is there enough room or a place to store a kayak or inflatable boat if you decide to add one or two later.
+Is there a bike rack on the back or do you need one of these, is there even space to mount one?

 - Kitchen space: I talked about compromise earlier and often the kitchen is one place that really suffers in motorhomes.
-Think about what you like cooking, how much bench space do you use, is the oven big enough or even there?
+Think about what you like cooking, how much bench space do you use is the oven big enough or even there?

-- Water tanks: If you are going to take full advantage of the motorhome lifestyle you are probably going to go freedom camping at some stage so how much fresh water do you have on board and how much waste water will the tank hold.
-The minimum requirements for self containment are 4 litres per person per day with a minimum of 3 days capacity.
+- Water tanks: If you are going to take full advantage of the motorhome lifestyle you are probably going to go freedom camping at some stage so how much freshwater do you have onboard and how much wastewater will the tank hold.
+The minimum requirements for self-containment are 4 litres per person per day, with a minimum of 3 days capacity.

 - Shower: Talking about water is there a shower if so can you actually use it, some are so small it’s almost impossible to actually wash yourself inside them.
 You will also need a bigger tank than the minimum requirement to be practical if you are going to shower in the motorhome.

-- Cassette toilet or black tank: If the motorhome is fitted with a cassette what size is it and is there a spare?
+- Cassette toilet or black tank: If the motorhome is fitted with a cassette, what size is it and is there a spare?
 Some of the smaller cassettes would be lucky to last 3 days when freedom camping without nearby toilets.
-If it’s a black tank what size and have there been any issues with the macerator.
+If it’s a black tank, what size and have there been any issues with the macerator.

 - Interior colours: Sounds stupid but can you live with the colour scheme inside the van.
-Is that bright red upholstery your colour or will you need to recover the squabs.
+Is that bright red upholstery your colour or will you need to recover the squabs?

-- Gas bottles: If you are buying a larger motorhome what size gas bottles are fitted this becomes especially important if it has gas central heating as this can empty a 9kg cylinder in a matter of a few days.
+- Gas bottles: If you are buying a larger motorhome what size gas bottles are fitted this becomes especially important if it has central gas heating as this can empty a 9kg cylinder in a matter of a few days.
 Some motorhomes only have one bottle so what do you do if it runs out, others have 2 X 4kg cylinders so not much capacity here.

-- Heating: What sort of heating is there in the motorhome both gas and diesel give you the advantage of being able to freedom camp but if it’s electric only that obviously means you must be connected to power and that makes for expensive camping.
+- Heating: What sort of heating is there in the motorhome both gas and diesel give you the advantage of being able to freedom camp but if it’s electric-only that obviously means you must be connected to power and that makes for expensive camping.

-- Self Containment: Is the motorhome already self contained if not will it pass a check.
-Remember that you can be fined $200 for staying in lots of places without a self containment certificate.
+- Self Containment: Is the motorhome already self-contained if not will it pass a check.
+Remember that you can be fined $200 for staying in lots of places without a self-containment certificate.

 - Water tightness: It’s important to remember that a lot of older and some newer motorhomes will suffer from water leaks.
 It might be worth investing in a cheap water detector to check out any vehicle you are considering or paying to have it professionally done as leaks cause rotten timber costing potentially thousands to repair.

-- Solar capacity: Is the motorhome fitted with solar panels if so what capacity and how old are they if fitted to an older motorhome, as the older panels do loose their effectiveness over time.
+- Solar capacity: Is the motorhome fitted with solar panels if so what capacity and how old are they if fitted to an older motorhome, as the older panels do lose their effectiveness over time.
 If you are going to live in it full time you should be looking at 400W and 400ah as a minimum requirement with 600 of each recommended.